pimsmath/syzygy-intro/content/julia-for-computing/index.md

 ![png](/img/Gadfly4.png)

-An alternate way is to assign a variable with a particular data set (the iris data set, which is information about a collectin of flowers) and plot.
+An alternate way is to assign a variable with a particular data set (the iris data set, which is information about a collection of flowers) and plot.

 ```julia
 iris = dataset("datasets", "iris")